colincirian/DevData/README.md

 Authors

 # Usage and Features
+Home:
+The home page includes three important resources any developer may find useful!

 Project Ideas:
 Click on the "Projects" tab inside the navbar to get started.
 There you can utilize the feature that allows you to add project ideas, tasks, or things to do.